zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/evaluation/generation.md

 complex to set up and use.
 When you're starting on a project, it can be better to start simple and then expand as needed.

+We now have a working evaluation of both the retrieval and generation evaluation components of our RAG pipeline.
+We can use this to track how our pipeline improves as we make changes to the retrieval and generation components.

 ## Code Example